DFE-Digital/dfe-analytics/docs/google_cloud_bigquery_setup.md

 With Workload Identity Federation (WIF), you can use Identity and Access Management (IAM) to grant to external identities [IAM roles](https://cloud.google.com/iam/docs/overview#roles), direct access on Google Cloud resources.
 You can also grant access through service account impersonation.

-With DfE::Analytics our strong preference is to use WIF where possible.
+With dfe-analytics our strong preference is to use WIF where possible.
 Where WIF is not possible to use then OAuth should be considered.
 The use of service account API Keys is discouraged.

-The diagram below demonstrates our use of WIF within DfE Analytics connecting from an Azure client to BigQuery.
+The diagram below demonstrates our use of WIF within dfe-analytics connecting from an Azure client to BigQuery.

 ![[azure-gcp-wif.svg]]